dib-lab/MQF/README.md

 ./mqf_test
 ```
 ### Initialization
-MQF Initialization requires the estimation of some parameters: number of slots, Key bits, fixed counter size, and tag size.
+MQF Initialization requires the estimation of some parameters: number of slots, Key bits, fixed counter size, and labels size.

 Fixed-size counter size is estimated from the shape of data distribution.
 If most of the items are singletons.
 The fixed-size counter should be limited to 1 bit.
 However, If a big portion of items is repeated more than one time, a bigger fixed-size counter will hold more counts and thus save slots.